 About 12 years ago, Canberra priest Fr Ken Barker MGL consulted a few women after Mass and asked: “What would women like to see for them?
 Can you find out?”

-Bronnie Schlager, along with some other women, organised an opportunity for women to express their views.
+Bronnie Schlager, together with Anne Woods and Diane Fulop, organised an opportunity for women to express their views.
 One need that emerged was the desire to meet with other women, to pray, to share and enjoy some small group hospitality.
 Within a very short time, and as a response to this request, the “Call to Connect” initiative was born.
 What started with two groups has now grown to 13 groups across the Archdiocese of Canberra and Goulburn and beyond.

 Integral to the success of Call to Connect has been the support of the Missionaries of God’s Love Canberra community.
 They have assisted with retreats, saying Masses and giving talks.
 The Carmelite Sisters also offer ongoing prayer support for the initiative.
 Call to Connect operates as a fairly low-key independent group with a leadership team comprising women from different parishes and walks of life.

 To support the prayer and sharing activities of each group, a small supply of resources was developed.
 As each group formed, the women could use these resources and supplement them with activities of interest, such as a book review.
 There were no hard and fast rules, but attention to prayer, confidential sharing and offering a meeting schedule that matched the needs of the participants were crucial to the success of the gatherings.
 With the restrictions caused by COVID-19, the groups faced not being able to meet in person.
 However, once members realised the ease of videoconferencing, they quickly moved to a new way of gathering in the virtual space.
 There were also other blessings that came as a result of the coronavirus.